It’s official. Remote work is here to stay!

 From an employee accidentally clicking the wrong link in an email to accessing business data they have no reason to access, user error can span from accidental to outright malicious.
-This is made worse if a business neglects to remove a former employee from their system, allowing that employee to continue accessing the business’ network, or selling their access credentials to the highest bidder.
+This is made worse if a business neglects to remove a former employee from their system, which allows that employee to continue accessing the business’ network or, worse, to sell their access credentials to the highest bidder.

 Please Be Advised

 Some people have used the pandemic to exploit businesses and individuals into revealing sensitive information.
 Please exercise caution in handling any email related to COVID-19.
 This caution should also apply to social media posts, texts, and calls.